Hedge accounting

 Hedging currency risk

-In accordance with its treasury risk policy, the KION Group applies hedge accounting in hedging the currency risks arising from highly probable future transactions and firm obligations not reported in the statement of financial position in various currencies.
+In accordance with its treasury risk policy, the KION Group applies cash flow hedge accounting in hedging the currency risks arising from highly probable future transactions and firm obligations not reported in the statement of financial position in various currencies.
 Foreign-currency forwards with settlement dates in the same month as the expected cash flows from the Group’s operating activities are used as hedges.

 The effectiveness of the Group’s hedging transactions is assessed on the basis of forward rates using the hypothetical derivative approach under the cumulative dollar-offset method.
 The effective portion of the changes in the fair value of foreign-currency forwards is recognised in accumulated other comprehensive income (loss) and only reversed when the corresponding hedged item is recognised in income.

 On account of the short-term nature of the Group’s payment terms, reclassifications to the income statement and the recognition of the corresponding cash flows generally take place in the same reporting period.
 A foreign-currency receivable or liability is recognised when goods are despatched or received.
-Hedge accounting continues until the corresponding payment is received, with the changes in the fair value of the derivative being recognised in the income statement, thereby largely offsetting the effect of the measurement of the receivable at the reporting date.
+Until the corresponding payment is received, changes in the fair value of the derivative are recognised in the income statement such that they largely offset the effect of the measurement of the foreign-currency receivable or liability at the reporting date.

-The changes in fair value recognised and reclassified in other comprehensive income in 2013 are shown in the consolidated statement of comprehensive income.
-The ineffective portion of the changes in the fair value of the hedging transactions is recognised directly in the income statement.
+The changes in fair value recognised and reclassified in other comprehensive income in 2014 are shown in the consolidated statement of comprehensive income.
 There were no significant ineffective portions in 2014, as had been the case in the previous year.

 Hedging of interest-rate risk

 The KION Group did not have any material interest-rate derivatives in 2014.